VictoriaMetrics/VictoriaMetrics/deployment/docker/victorialogs/logstash/README.md

 The docker compose file contains the following components:

-* logstash - Logstash logs collection agent, which is configured to collect and write data to `victorialogs`
+* logstash - logs collection agent configured to collect and write data to `victorialogs`
-* victorialogs - VictoriaLogs log database, which accepts the data from `logstash`
+* victorialogs - logs database, receives data from `logstash` agent
-* victoriametrics - VictoriaMetrics metrics database, which collects metrics from `victorialogs` and `logstash`
+* victoriametrics - metrics database, which collects metrics from `victorialogs` and `logstash` for observability purposes

 Querying the data